finance calculator

 Modified AGI (2 years prior)

-Your MAGI from two years ago; Medicare uses this to set current IRMAA.
+Your MAGI from two years ago; Medicare uses that tax year to set current IRMAA.
+For 2026 premiums, this is generally your 2024 MAGI.

 Filing status